-Turkey is not the cheap, easy alternative most guides make it sound.
+Turkey isn’t the cheap, easy alternative most guides make it sound.
 For UK brands that have done the maths properly, the decision is a lot closer than the nearshoring conversation suggests.

 Contents